bazelbuild/bazel/site/docs/tutorial/cc-toolchain-config.md

 To configure the C++ toolchain, repeatedly build the application and eliminate each error one by one as described below.

-**Note:** This tutorial assumes you're using Bazel 0.19 or later.
-If you're using an older release of Bazel, the build errors listed may appear in a different order, but the configuration procedure is the same.
+**Note:** This tutorial assumes you're using Bazel 0.23 or later.
+If you're using an older release of Bazel, look for the "Configuring CROSSTOOL" tutorial.

 1. Run the build with the following command:

     ```
-    bazel build --config=asmjs helloworld.js
+    bazel build --config=asmjs //main:helloworld.js
     ```

     Because you specified `--crosstool_top=//toolchain:emscripten` in the